kevScheuer/kevScheuer.github.io/_posts/2025-04-16-LaTeX-for-VScode.md

 <div style="display: flex; align-items: flex-start; gap: 40px;">
   <div style="flex: 1.5;">
     As you saw in the intro, we want our setup to auto-export a newly saved citation to wherever our project is.
-We'll need Better BibTex to do this, and the <a
+To do this we'll need Better BibTeX, <a href="https://retorque.re/zotero-better-bibtex/installation/index.html">
-    href="https://retorque.re/zotero-better-bibtex/installation/index.html">
-    easy install instructions can be found here</a>.
+    which has easy install instructions here</a>.
 As mentioned, make sure you are installing this in the standalone Zotero application.
 If you're new to Zotero and haven't made a collection yet, open the app and click the
     <i>Add Collection</i> icon in the upper-left corner of the window.